Key Questions on Ghana

 Ghana’s economic program, supported by the ECF arrangement, has three key objectives: restoring macroeconomic stability, ensuring debt sustainability, and laying the foundations for higher and more inclusive growth.

-To reach their economic program objectives, the Ghanaian authorities have laid out a number of policy priorities:
+To reach these objectives, the Ghanaian authorities have laid out a number of policy priorities:

 First, large and frontloaded measures to bring public finances back on a sustainable path.
 This is being done through mobilizing more domestic revenue and improving the efficiency of public spending.
 Importantly, the program does – and will continue to – include efforts to protect the vulnerable.